 Access Statements are evolving.
-We are developing a new website tool to help businesses in England and Scotland publish an Accessibility Guide.
-We will update this page when the new website is available as a beta service in autumn 2016.
+We are developing a new website to help businesses publish an Accessibility Guide.
+We will update this page when the new website is available to use in early 2017.

 What is an access statement?